The CAT tool for individual translators

 Processing activity: server hosting

-Location of service center(s): EU or USA
+Location of service center(s): EU, USA, Japan, Korea, or UK

 Processor shall not engage any Data Sub-Processors to Process Controller Personal Data other than the Subprocessors listed above, without the prior written consent of Controller, which Controller may refuse with absolute discretion.